jirkapok/GasPlanner/doc/help.md

 ### Environment

 * `Salinity`: Because salinity of water changes its density and it means also pressure of the water column at depth.
 In result it affects the tissues loading.
 See also wiki for [brine](https://en.wikipedia.org/wiki/Brine).
 Eg. 22 meters corresponds to 3.222 bar in salt water.
-You can choose from fresh water, salt (sea) water and Brackish water.
+You can choose from fresh water, salt (sea) water and Brackish (EN13319) water.
 Brackish water is somewhere between salt and fresh.
 It is used by some computers as the only one option (Suunto).
-In case your dive computer doesn't contain Brackish water use salt water or value with higher content of salt.
+In case your dive computer doesn't contain Brackish water use salt water (value with higher content of salt).

 | Salinity | Location | Salinity [gram/liter] | Density [kg/m3] |
 | --- | --- | --- | --- |